 Dr Katie Burnham

-Katie is a Postdoctoral Fellow in Dr Emma Davenport’s team.
+Katie is a Senior Staff Scientist in Dr Emma Davenport’s team.
 Her work investigates variation in the host immune response and its potential relevance in clinical decision making and drug development.

 I work with large patient cohorts, integrating genomic, transcriptomic and clinical data to investigate inter-individual variation in the host immune response.
 I’m particularly interested in understanding how the genetic background of a patient can impact their disease progression and response to treatment.